besseddrest/chrome-tab-papi/README.md

 ## General

-Tab Papi let's you manage you tab clutter with speed.
+Tab Papi will help you manage your excessive tab abuse.
 If you are a keyboard focused computer user, you might like this.
-It's more about needing to close a bunch of tabs, rather than grooming them.
+It's more about needing to close a bunch of tabs, rather than carefully grooming them.

 I made this for fun.
-Hopefully you'll find it useful!
+I hope you find this useful!

 ## Permissions / Disclaimer